-Document 220057
+Document 219127

-Ce document est disponible en français © 2020 Canadian Institute of Actuaries
+Ce document est disponible en français

+© 2019 Canadian Institute of Actuaries

 The actuary should be familiar with relevant educational notes.
 They do not constitute standards of practice and are, therefore, not binding.
 They are, however, intended to illustrate the application of the Standards of Practice, so there should be no conflict between them.
 The actuary should note however that a practice that the educational notes describe for a situation is not necessarily the only accepted practice for that situation and is not necessarily accepted actuarial practice for a different situation.
 Responsibility for the manner of application of standards of practice in specific circumstances remains that of the members.
-As standards of practice evolve, an educational note may not reference the most current version of the Standards of Practice; and as such, the actuary should cross-reference with current Standards.
-To assist the actuary, the CIA website contains an upto-date reference document of impending changes to update educational notes.